gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 ### Dicts

-Dict in Elm and Map in Gleam have similar properties and purpose.
+Dict in Elm and Dict in Gleam have similar properties and purpose.

-In Gleam, maps can have keys and values of any type, but all keys must be of the same type in a given map and all values must be of the same type in a given map.
+In Gleam, dicts can have keys and values of any type, but all keys must be of the same type in a given dict and all values must be of the same type in a given dict.

-Like Elm, there is no map literal syntax in Gleam, and you cannot pattern match on a map.
+Like Elm, there is no dict literal syntax in Gleam, and you cannot pattern match on a dict.

 #### Elm